Home Insurance Glossary of Terms

 Defaqto

-Defaqto is an independent researcher of financial products, focused on providing intelligence to support better financial decision making for consumers.
-Their star ratings process helps consumers identify where a product or proposition sits in the market place in terms of features, quality and comprehensiveness.
+Defaqto is an independent researcher of financial products.
+It supports consumers in making better financial decisions.
+Their star ratings process helps consumers identify where a product or proposition sits in the market place.

 Depreciation

-If you file an insurance claim, you may receive less from the insurance company that you were expecting due to depreciation - a deduction for wear and tear of your possessions.
+If you file an insurance claim, you may receive less from the insurance company than you were expecting.
+This is due to depreciation – a deduction for wear and tear of your possessions.

 Duty of disclosure